 Boundless freedom – even for hackers?

 An approach that data protection expert Carmela Troncoso of the ETH Lausanne, Switzerland, sharply criticised in an interview with the Neue Zürcher Zeitung: "For this system to work, it is vital that these digital keys are not stolen, the IT systems and servers of hospitals and vaccination centres are not hacked, and no one who administers vaccinations is open to bribes – and that applies to each and every country participating in the programme."
-To avoid abuse, a non-digital solution, such as a standardised security paper that is difficult to forge, is a better alternative, Troncoso said.
+To avoid abuse, Troncoso said that a non-digital solution, such as a standardised security paper that is difficult to forge, is a better alternative.

 More security with IAM

 It is unlikely that a paper document will prevail at a European level at this point in time.
 This makes it all the more important to close existing gaps in the IT equipment of doctors' surgeries and vaccination centres: A robust IAM in combination with password-free or multi-factor authentication can make a decisive contribution to preventing unauthorised access to the vaccination infrastructure.